francescopapaleo/analog-io/README.md

-# This is a Template Repository for a Python Package
+# Signal Generator Package

-Following the best practices given by: [Scientific Python Library Development Guide](https://learn.scientific-python.org/development/)
+This package is designed to simplify the creation and manipulation of various audio signals for testing, analysis, and synthesis in scientific and engineering applications.

 ## Table of Contents